A Level - Media Studies

 CAN I TAKE ADDITIONAL QUALIFICATIONS?

-As this is an A level, you are able to study three additional A levels or equivalent.
+As this is an A level, you are able to study two additional A levels or equivalent.
 Some complimentary subjects are: English Literature, English Language, Philosophy, History, Film Studies, Graphics and Sociology.

 HOW WILL I BE ASSESSED?

 70% examination – Analysis of media texts and commenting on Media concepts.